 Many people take at least one prescription or over-the-counter medicine regularly, in order to deal with various illnesses, aches, and pains.
 Unfortunately, not every drug that hits the market is perfectly safe, even if you follow your doctor’s instructions and take it only as directed.
 There are plenty of recalls every year that demonstrate this fact.

 If you were harmed by a medication you took, you should reach out to a Blue Bell dangerous lawyer as soon as possible.
-At Ostroff Injury Law, Founding Partner Jon Ostroff and the rest of our skilled legal team are well-known for fighting and winning cases against drug companies.
+At Ostroff Godshall Injury and Accident Lawyers, Founding Partner Jon Ostroff and the rest of our skilled legal team are well-known for fighting and winning cases against drug companies.
 Jon has helped hundreds of clients recover millions of dollars in “misleading marketing” cases due to injuries they sustained from medications, where the pharmaceutical manufacturer failed to disclose risks they were aware of.

 How Do Lawsuits Against Drug Companies Work?

 A drug company that puts an unreasonably dangerous product on the market can be forced to pay for the harm that any person suffers after using that dangerous product.
 Additionally, Pennsylvania often allows companies to be held “strictly liable” for injuries rather than having to establish “negligence” against the manufacturer.
 You must only prove the product was unreasonably dangerous.
 Lawsuits against multinational drug companies are extremely challenging.
 These corporations have massive legal teams and millions of dollars to spend fighting these cases.

 Fortunately, Pennsylvania also allows multiple injured victims with similar cases to sue a single company and demand compensation through “mass tort litigation.”
 In a free consultation, a Blue Bell defective drugs attorney at our firm can further explain how this type of case works and, if it’s in your best interest, how to start or join one in progress.